-• Freedom of Information Requests (FOIs)
+Freedom of Information Requests (FOIs)

 The Freedom of Information Act 2000 (FOIA) provides public access to information held by schools.
 It does this in two ways: schools are obliged to publish certain information about their activities; and. members of the public are entitled to request information from schools.
+The school has a Freedom of Information Publication Scheme and Published Guide to Information.
+The school has adopted the ICO template for this document.